opnfv/barometer/docs/release/userguide/feature.userguide.rst

 plugin and available in the /opt/opnfv directory on the fuel master.
 You don't need to clone the barometer/collectd repos to use these, but you can configure them as shown in the examples below.
-Please note, the collectd plugins in OPNFV are configured with reasonable defaults, but can be overriden.
+Please note, the collectd plugins in OPNFV are configured with reasonable defaults, but can be overridden.

 Building all Barometer upstreamed plugins from scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^